rawjson/api-with-nodejs/README.md

 $ npm run start
 ```

-A dockerfile is also available in case you want to use the containerize and ship it.
-To build a containerized app use the following command.
+A dockerfile is also available in case you want to containerize and ship it.

-Please note that this file works with windows and when using MacOS the path might not resolve.
-You can change the WORKDIR and COPY path that can resolve when containerizing the app.
+- Please note that this file works with windows and when using MacOS the path might not resolve.
+- You can change the WORKDIR and COPY path that can resolve when containerizing the app.
+- To build a containerized app use the following command.

 ```
 docker build -t api-with-node:v1 .